Woman hands graphic designer working on digital tablet

 Reducing strain

 A pen allows you to use a more natural hand position.
 That reduces strain on the wrist and fingers compared to the unnatural angle often required by a mouse.
 Do you ever get a tired wrist when using a mouse.
-Think of it: what is the normal position for your forearm and write when at rest?
+Think of it: what is the normal position for your forearm and wrist when at rest?
 Every time you twist your wrist to accommodate for the mouse position, you are straining it.
 On the other hand, holding a pen or a pencil leaves your wrist in a more relaxed position.

 Pressure sensitivity